bengiloo/bengiloo/README.md

-- 👋 Hi, I’m @bengiloo
+- Hi, I’m Benjamin
-- 👀 I’m interested in basketball and videogames.
-- 🌱 I’m currently learning HTML/CSS/JS/C++
+- I enjoy cats and doing sports in my free time
-- 💞️ I’m looking to collaborate on ambitious projects.
+- Always looking to collaborate on ambitious projects and other topics
-- 📫 How to reach me benjaminluu0824@gmail.com
+- 📫 Reach me @ benjaminluu0824@gmail.com

 <!---